xISSAx/Alpha-Co-Vision/README.md

 1. The program captures webcam frames.
 2. Frames are converted to PIL images.
-3. Captions are generated using the Salesforce Blip model.
+3. Captions are generated using the Blip model.
 4. Conversational responses are generated based on the captions using the Cohere AI API.
 5. Captions and responses are displayed on the webcam feed in real time.